 Incomplete or late applications will not be accepted.
-Candidates who experience difficulties meeting the deadline must contact the Examinations Department for advice before the deadline passes.
+Candidates who experience difficulties meeting the deadline or with the online application/payment process must contact the Examinations Department for advice before the deadline passes.

 Once an application has been completed candidates will receive an e-mail receipt of payment and a second e-mail containing a copy of their application form.
 Candidates who do not receive one or both of these e-mails must contact the Examinations Department as soon as possible.